nemobaker/autocomplete/README.md

 - How does using it feel overall?

 ### Timeframe
-Take as much time as you need.
 We're expecting this will take you one or two evenings.

 ### More Questions?
 Contact nemo@pax.com.